rubenpineda92/wizeline-cloud-project/README.md

 And a second simple API for CRM where:
   - You can add new leads.
-  - You can add an opportunity to a lead.
+  - You can add an oportunity to a lead.
+  - When a new oportunity is added if it has 100% success rate, i will generate a sale in my inventory service automatically

 For Spring Cloud i will use:
   - Gateway: It will be our proxy to have only one port to access all our micro services.